Protecting Public Lands

 The Tillamook and Clatsop State Forests cover 518,000 acres of temperate rain forests and free-flowing rivers between greater Portland and the Pacific Ocean.
 Six rivers here—the Trask, Wilson, Kilchis, Miami, Nehalem, and Salmonberry—host extraordinary runs of wild fall Chinook and winter steelhead, as well as spring Chinook, coho, chum, and rainbow and sea-run cutthroat trout.

-To balance conservation and logging, Wild Salmon Center and our local partners, the North Coast State Forest Coalition, have so far secured 140,000 acres in the Tillamook and Clatsop State Forests for wildlife, streams, and unique, threatened plants.
+To balance conservation and logging, Wild Salmon Center and our local partners, the Oregon Forest Conservation Coalition, have so far secured 140,000 acres in the Tillamook and Clatsop State Forests for wildlife, streams, and unique, threatened plants.

 Keeping the Elliott State Forest public